 On June 17th, 1926, the Omicron Chapter of Kappa Kappa Psi was founded.
 Established by George Saari, it originally began as a “rebel” band that was separate from the West Virginia University ROTC Military Band.
 In order for the “rebel” band to perform, the group needed to be recognized as a student organization, and thus creating the chapter.
-After several years, the two bands would merge into what the West Virginia University Marching Band became into this day.
+After several years, the two bands would merge into what is now known as the West Virginia University Pride of West Virginia Marching Band.

 For concert ensembles they help set up the room for rehearsals, set up stands, and distribute and collect music.
 One of the largest service projects that the chapter does is the West Virginia University Honor Band Weekend, where high school students from the state and nearby states attend to perform in one of three bands based off of auditions.
 The chapter registers students, sells merchandise and CDs, guides students to audition rooms, post signs around in the Creative Arts Center, sets up the chairs and stands for each band, and helps tears down each setting at the end of the day.